Undertreatment of pain creates new risk

 Some of those fears may be justified, Tucker says.
-She urges state legislatures and federal agencies to revise rules that discourage physicians from providing adequate pain relief.
+She urges state legislatures and federal agencies to revise rules that discourage doctors from providing adequate pain relief.
 The other fears regarding addiction and the hastening of death are based on false assumptions, Portenoy says.
 Even many people with histories of chemical dependency can have chronic pain addressed with drugs and maintain control of their use.

 "When prescribed and used appropriately, opioid medications improve quality of life," Portenoy says.
 "If doctors and others better understood the complex issue of addiction, inappropriate fear of this outcome would not contribute to undertreatment with these drugs."

-Undertreatment of pain also is caused by the reluctance of patients to discuss the problem with their physicians, and physicians’ lack of skills in pain management.
+Undertreatment of pain also is caused by the reluctance of patients to discuss the problem with their doctors, and physicians’ lack of skills in pain management.
 This is due in part to the fact that there is little training during medical school in either pain management or addiction medicine, Portenoy says.
 Tucker also notes that physicians should not hold back pain treatment out of fear of hastening a patient’s death.
 Case law has established that, she says.

 "Regardless of what you think of the right to die, patients have a right to adequate pain relief," Tucker says.
 "The highest court in the land has made that clear."

 "Make sure your people understand that they have to provide pain relief just as much as they have to take actions to keep the patient alive and safe," Tucker says.
 "Pain isn’t just something you take care of if you want to.
-The patient has a right to pain control and if that is ignored, then somebody is going to pay a price.
+The patient has a right to pain control, and if that is ignored, then somebody is going to pay a price.
 And it might be a very big price."

 Other solutions involve regulatory reform.
-The Boston-based American Society of Law Medicine and Ethics undertook an effort at reform recently by launching the Project on Legal Constraints on Access to Effective Pain Management.
+The American Society of Law Medicine and Ethics undertook an effort at reform recently by launching the Project on Legal Constraints on Access to Effective Pain Management.
 The project developed a model Pain Relief Act that creates a safe harbor to shelter physicians from both disciplinary and criminal action if the physician can "demonstrate by reference to an accepted guideline that his or her practice substantially complied with that guideline."
 The physician also must have kept appropriate records, written no false prescriptions, obeyed the Controlled Substances Act, and not diverted medications to personal use.

 Tucker says the safe harbor concept also is encompassed in state laws intended to ameliorate the problem.
-Known as Intractable Pain Treatment Acts (IPTAs), the existing state statutes generally provide shelter from disciplinary action but make no mention of criminal exposure.
+Known as Intractable Pain Treatment Acts, the existing state statutes generally provide shelter from disciplinary action but make no mention of criminal exposure.
 The Medical Board of California adopted a policy statement in 1994 that encourages aggressive pain care and then adopted another guideline that specifically identifies failure to adequately manage pain as "inappropriate prescribing."
 By making undertreatment of pain a type of inappropriate prescribing, the board expressly called it a form of professional misconduct subject to the full range of sanctions.

 For the health care industry as a whole, Tucker says it make take a major lawsuit to get everyone’s attention and force attention to the problem of undertreatment of pain.
 She notes that juries can relate well to the story of a loved one dying in terrible pain while medical professionals with the ability to stop it stand by and do nothing.
 The issue does not involve confusing medical issues, but pain is a topic that may disturb juries enough to prompt major awards.